The architecture of libxml2-wasm is depicted in the following diagram.

 The proposed using

-If your environment supports, you can
+If your environment supports it, you can use:

 using doc = XmlDocument.fromBuffer(xmlBuffer);